Kanegraffiti/LessonPlans/Information Technology/Week5_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Electronic Counting Devices
 - **Reference Materials:** NERDC Information and Communication Technology for JSS 1; History of Computers Textbook; Timeline of Computing Devices Chart
 - **Instructional Materials:** Pictures of early electronic counting devices (ENIAC, UNIVAC), abacus model, timeline poster, short documentary clip, flashcards with device names and dates
-- **Entry Behaviour:** Pupils can name simple manual counting devices like abacus and tally sticks from previous lessons.
+- **Entry Behaviour:** Students can name simple manual counting devices like abacus and tally sticks from previous lessons.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. State the meaning of electronic counting devices.
   2. Mention at least four early electronic counting devices and their inventors or developers.
   3. Describe key features of selected electronic counting devices.